2023 Pacific hurricane season: Seasonal summary

 The accumulated cyclone energy (ACE) index for the 2023 Pacific hurricane season (Eastern Pacific and Central Pacific combined), as calculated by Colorado State University using data from the National Hurricane Center, was 164 units, above the 1991–2020 average of 115 units.
 ACE is a rough measure of the energy generated by a tropical or subtropical cyclone over its lifespan, and is calculated every six hours when the tropical cyclone has sustained wind speeds of at least of 39 mph.
 Therefore, a storm with a longer duration, such as Hurricane Dora, which had an ACE of 48.5 units before crossing into the Western Pacific, will have high values of ACE.
-It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph (63 km/h), while tropical depressions are excluded from ACE calculations.
+It is only calculated for full advisories on specific tropical systems reaching or exceeding wind speeds of 39 mph (63 km/h), while tropical depressions are excluded from ACE calculations.

 Overall, 20 tropical cyclones formed in the Eastern Pacific, with 17 intensifying into tropical storms.
 A total of 10 of these storms became hurricanes, and 8 became major hurricanes.
 The season was very active compared to the more inactive seasons since 2019.
 No tropical cyclones formed in the Central Pacific, though four did cross into the basin from the east – 1 tropical depression, 2 tropical storms, and 1 hurricane.
 At least 64 fatalities were recorded and damage totaled at least US$13.07-17.07 billion, mostly due to Hurricane Otis, with most of the rest due to flooding in California from the remnants of Hurricane Hilary.
 The above-average activity levels were largely attributed to the strong El Niño event, which brought anomalously high sea surface temperatures and low vertical wind shear to western parts of the basin.

-Early activity

-Although the season officially began on May 15 in the Eastern Pacific, and on June 1 in the Central Pacific, its first several weeks were quiet, as the first system, Hurricane Adrian, did not develop until June 27.
-Typically, the first named storm forms around June 10.
-Two days later, as Adrian moved out into the open Pacific, Hurricane Beatriz formed near and tracked parallel to the Mexican coast.
-Next came Hurricane Calvin, which formed off the southwestern coast of Mexico during the second week of July and became the first major hurricane of the season as it moved steadily west-northwestward toward Hawaii.
-Hurricane Dora ushered in August, rapidly intensifying into a Category 4 hurricane, while tracking towards Hawaii.
-On August 11, Dora crossed the International Dateline, becoming the second tropical cyclone on record to be at hurricane strength in the Eastern, Central and Western Pacific basins, the other being John in 1994.
-Additionally, Dora maintained Category 4 intensity longer than any Pacific hurricane on record.